nidrissi/web/archetypes/project.md

 # Does the project detail page use math formatting?
 math = false

-# Does the project detail page use source code highlighting?
-highlight = true

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]